Israel Tel Aviv Jerusalem February 2019

-Russian is widely spoken and often signs in shops in Tel Aviv are in Ivriet, English and Russian.
+Russian is widely spoken and often signs in shops in Tel Aviv are in Ivrit, English, and Russian.
 Language is the carrier of culture.
 Many came here from former Sovjet republics like Ukraine, Belarus and…Dagestan.
 Regina has been in Israel for 13 years, her father Jacobos came 10 years later.
 They lived in Makhachkala, the capital.
 It is better here is all I understand, they leave the train in Haifa in a hurry.
-Later i read more about their former homecountry and I quite understand their opinion.
-Dagestan is probably the most dangerous and corrupt countries of Europe, possibly of the world.
+Later I read more about their former home country and I quite understand their opinion.
+Dagestan is probably the most dangerous and corrupt country of Europe, possibly of the world.

 Tel Aviv, I will miss you.

-*Feature image: The Wall in Jerusalem is about the epicentre of this country and some belief of the world.
+*Feature image: The Wall in Jerusalem is about the epicenter of this country and some belief in the world.
 A boy waits for his father, he is not yet allowed into the men’s section.
 He prepares for his Bar Mitswa reading religious texts.